ArPiRobot/arpirobot.github.io/docs/guide/starting/devsetup.md

 When installing the toolchain you need to install it to `.arpirobot/toolchain` in your home directory.
 The `.arpirobot` directory will be created the first time you run the deploy tool or drive station.

-On windows, using the exe installer, set the install location to `%UserProfile%\.arpirobot\toolchain`.
+On windows, using the exe installer, set the install location to `C:\USERNAME\.arpirobot\toolchain`, where `USERNAME` is your windows username.

 On Linux, extract the downloaded archive to `~/.arpirobot`.
 Then rename the `cross-pi-...` folder to `toolchain`.